 Must be able to work independently as well as part of a team

 - Gain valuable, hands-on experience

 - Receive member discount of 10% on gift store purchases while volunteering

 - Free admission to AWCC for recurring volunteers

 We provide volunteer opportunities within the following departments:

 Wildlife Facilities/ General Maintenance

 - The Wildlife Facilities department is in charge of keeping the Wildlife Center operating smoothly on the ground level.
-Opportunities within this department include but are not limited to planting, weeding, and maintaining summer landscaping projects, removing loose trash and hazards from the campus, painting and staining projects, general beautification projects, fence maintenance
+Opportunities within this department include but are not limited to planting, weeding, and maintaining summer landscaping projects, removing loose trash and hazards from property, painting and staining projects, general beautification projects, fence maintenance and more.

 - Led by an excellent team of office personnel, this department does all things outreach and makes sure our visitors and employees are taken care of.
-Opportunities within this department include but are not limited to: Assisting with mailings, organization, assisting with memberships, other clerical duties as they arise.
+Opportunities within this department include but are not limited to: assisting with mailings, organization, assisting with memberships and other clerical duties as they arise.